Which Type of Barricade Do I Need? A User’s GuideArticle published on Jul 30, 2018

-There are three main types of barricades, and they are:
+There are five main types of barricades, and they are:

-Traffic Barriers: Barricades that direct, stop, or reroute the flow of traffic, or cordon off dangerous areas of a construction site from pedestrians, workers, and drivers.
+- Traffic Barricades: Barricades that direct, stop, or reroute the flow of traffic or cordon off dangerous areas of a construction site from pedestrians, workers, and drivers.

-Expanding Length Barricades: Barricades that expand or retract to fit the size of an opening or exit, or create contiguous barriers that surround uniquely sized hazards.
+- Expandable Barricades: Barricades that expand or retract to fit the size of an opening or exit or create contiguous barriers that surround uniquely sized hazards.

 Let’s take a look at each of them one at a time.

-Heavy Duty Metal interlocking metal barricades, otherwise known as bike rack or bicycle barricades are the most common type of pedestrian barricade.
-Heavy duty traditional barricades come in either hot dipped galvanized (weatherproofed) steel, or colored with a weatherproofed powder coating.
+Heavy Duty Metal interlocking steel barricades, otherwise known as bike rack or bicycle barricades are the most common type of pedestrian barricade.
+Heavy duty traditional barricades come in either hot dipped galvanized (weatherproofed) steel or colored with a weatherproofed powder coating.

 Do you need swing gates for your barricade set up?

 Flat Feet Barricades